scottgriv/PRG-Personal-Repository-Guidelines/_site/guidelines/readme_guidelines.md

 - This section should contain a list of resources used to create your project.
 - Include the name of the resource, a link to the resource, and a short description of what the resource is.
-    - i.e. [Plotly](https://plotly.com/python/) - A Python graphing library that makes interactive, publication-quality graphs online.
+    - e.g. [Plotly](https://plotly.com/python/) - A Python graphing library that makes interactive, publication-quality graphs online.
-    - i.e. [Django](https://www.djangoproject.com/) - A high-level Python Web framework that encourages rapid development and clean, pragmatic design.
+    - e.g. [Django](https://www.djangoproject.com/) - A high-level Python Web framework that encourages rapid development and clean, pragmatic design.
-    - i.e. [Pandas](https://pandas.pydata.org/) - A fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language.
+    - e.g. [Pandas](https://pandas.pydata.org/) - A fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language.

 ## License